them-es/Billy/readme.txt

 * You can also [help translate](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") the plugin into your language

 == Changelog ==

+= 1.9.6 =
+* Fix console warning: Ensure that all input values are defined before referencing them in the attribute

 = 1.9.5 =
 * Refactoring, Cleanup and Code quality